 Do you remember Tom Corley’s ‘Rich Habits’?
 I introduced you to him back in March.
-He did a study looking at the differences between rich and poor people and has summarised his findings in this book.
+He did a study looking at the differences between rich and poor people and has summarised his findings in his book ‘Rich Habits Poor Habits’.

 So far we have looked at the following habits:

 Number Ten – being master of your emotions.
 I advised that in order to do this you may want to try meditation, which I have found to be helpful in enabling me to remain calm and take the problems that life throws at me in my stride.

 Number Four– exercising and eating healthily – if you are a regular reader of ‘A Simple Life’ you will know that this is one of the things that I try to promote.
 Tom Corley found that this is also a priority for the rich people in his study.